 Retirement and increased lifespans

 Scenario 2: Negligible senescence.
-In the more extreme case of negligible senescence, people would in principle be able to work indefinitely, regardless of their age, thus producing wealth nearly constantly.
+In the more extreme case of negligible senescence, people would, in principle, be able to work indefinitely, regardless of their age, thus producing wealth nearly constantly.
 For this reason, retirement would likely change from a permanent cessation of working to the need for a break longer than a normal holiday, perhaps similar to a long-term work sabbatical.
-Pensions might even become optional, with workers taking these sabbatical breaks from work which could last some years and allow people to retrain and reinvent themselves.
+Pensions might even become optional, with workers taking sabbatical breaks from work that could last for years, allowing people to retrain and reinvent themselves.

-Another remarkable benefit would be that the State would see drastically reduced costs traditionally spent on pensions as people would no longer retire in the traditional sense.
-It might be the case that the State would perhaps replace traditional pension schemes with sabbatical or UBI schemes to allow workers to accrue money over time to take such a break from work.
+Another remarkable benefit would be that the government would see drastically reduced costs, which are traditionally spent on pensions, as people would no longer retire in the traditional sense.
+It might be the case that the government would perhaps replace traditional pension schemes with sabbatical or UBI schemes to allow workers to accrue money over time to take such a break from work.
 If the State did not do this, then private enterprise might provide such a service.